ElementsProject/lightning/doc/PLUGINS.md

 ### `rpc_command`

 The `rpc_command` hook allows a plugin to take over any RPC command.
-It sends the received JSON-RPC request to the registered plugin,
+It sends the received JSON-RPC request (for any method!) to the registered plugin,

 ```json
 {